gregorriegler/gregorriegler.github.io/_drafts/2021-06-26-giving-a-tdd-crash-course-in-2-hours.md

 - **Just show up.**
    Coding sessions often require technical preparations for participants in advance.
-   When the training starts, you somehow every time lose those 25 minutes to fix all the issues.
+   When the training starts, you somehow lose those 25 minutes to fix all the issues every time.
    Two hours is not enough time for having this kind of technical troubleshooting.
    So for this training, there is no preparation for participants needed.
    All participants have to do is to show up.